John Barkstead, d.1662

 Puritan soldier who became notorious for his severity as one of Cromwell's Major-Generals, he was executed as a regicide after the Restoration.

-A London goldsmith and congregationalist, Barkstead joined Parliament's army as a captain of foot in Colonel Venn's regiment at the start of the civil wars.
-He was governor of Reading from July 1644 until January 1647, when he was commissioned colonel of an infantry regiment in the New Model Army.
+A London goldsmith and congregationalist, John Barkstead joined Parliament's army as a captain of foot in Colonel Venn's regiment at the start of the civil wars.
+He was governor of Reading from July 1644 until January 1647, when took over as colonel of an infantry regiment in the New Model Army.
 Barkstead's regiment occupied Whitehall during the political disturbances of January 1648 and was active in suppressing rioters and Royalist insurgents in London during April and May.
 In June 1648, Barkstead marched a brigade of infantry fifty miles from London in forty-eight hours to join General Fairfax at the siege of Colchester.

 In December 1648, Barkstead was one of four officers assigned to secure the captive King Charles at Windsor and to prevent his escape.
 The following month, he was one of the hard core of Army officers who sat on the High Court of Justice.
 He attended every session of the King's trial and was a signatory of the death warrant.